MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-adrms-restrictions.md

 > [!NOTE]
 > Use this configuration only when you have to, and for just the documents and emails that require it.
 AD RMS protection doesn't provide the listed benefits that you get when you use Azure RMS protection, and its purpose is "data opacity at all costs".
->
->In addition, when you use AD RMS protection, do not use the **Do Not Forward** option when you configure a label for Azure RMS protection.
-You must also instruct users not to manually select this option in Outlook.
-If the Do Not Forward option is applied by a label or manually by users, the option might be applied by your AD RMS deployment rather than the intended Azure Rights Management service.
-In this scenario, people that you share with externally will not be able to open email messages that have this Do Not Forward option applied.

 Users will not be aware when a label uses AD RMS protection rather than Azure RMS protection.
 Because of the restrictions that come with AD RMS protection, make sure that you provide clear guidance for when users should select labels that apply AD RMS protection.